MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-linux.md

 # Configuring Microsoft Entra ID to provision users into an LDAP directory for Linux authentication

-The following documentation provides configuration and tutorial information demonstrating how to provision users from Microsoft Entra ID into an on-premises LDAP directory, so that those users can subsequently log into a Linux system that relies upon that LDAP directory for user authentication.
+The following documentation is a tutorial demonstrating how to govern access to a Linux system.
+This is implemented by Microsoft Entra ID provisioning users into an on-premises LDAP directory trusted by that Linux system, so that those users can subsequently log into a Linux system that relies upon that LDAP directory for user authentication.
 And when a user is removed from Microsoft Entra ID, they are subsequently no longer able to log into a Linux system.

 >[!NOTE]
-> The scenario described in this article is only applicable for existing Linux systems that already rely upon a NSS or PAM LDAP module for user identification and authentication.
+> The scenario described in this article is only applicable for existing Linux systems that already rely upon a Name Services Switch (NSS) or Pluggable Authentication Modules (PAM) LDAP module for user identification and authentication.
 Linux VMs in Azure or that are Azure Arc-enabled should be instead integrated with Microsoft Entra authentication.
 You can now use Microsoft Entra ID as a core authentication platform and a certificate authority to SSH into a Linux VM by using Microsoft Entra ID and OpenSSH certificate-based authentication, as described in [Log in to a Linux virtual machine in Azure by using Microsoft Entra ID and OpenSSH](/entra/identity/devices/howto-vm-sign-in-azure-ad-linux).

 For other scenarios involving provisioning users into LDAP directories, other than for Linux authentication, see [configuring Microsoft Entra ID to provision users into LDAP directories](on-premises-ldap-connector-configure.md).